istio/istio.io/content/docs/tasks/traffic-management/circuit-breaking/index.md

 delays for outgoing HTTP calls.
 You will use this client to "trip" the circuit breaker policies you set in the `DestinationRule`.

-1. Inject the client with the istio sidecar proxy so network interactions are governed by Istio:
+1. Inject the client with the Istio sidecar proxy so network interactions are governed by Istio:

     {{< text bash >}}